Mt. Karakuni 韓国岳

 The main carpark that leads to Mt.
 Karakuni is 1,200 meters above sea level.
 This means it's only another 500 meters to the peak.
 Hiking shoes are advised, especially in winter, but sneakers are fine in the summer months.

-It takes about two hours to get to the top, and about an hour back down.
+It takes about one hour and half to get to the top, and about an hour back down.

 There are 23 mountain peaks in the area, so you can easily take a few days to explore others, such as Mt.
 Kirishima .
 There are many small hotels you can stay in, and many have natural onsen hot springs.